zukiapp/documentation/README.md

 ====
 Why do I need to use an addon instead of downloading the app using the Apple App Store or Google Play?

-* *Functionality* The addon allows you to intercept every event on your JIRA instance and unblock a great functionality: Push Notifications.
+* **Functionality.** The addon allows you to intercept every event on your JIRA instance and unblock a great functionality: Push Notifications.
-* *30-day-trial period* Using the Atlassian Marketplace you can test both, iOS and Android applications for free.
+* **30-day-trial period.** Using the Atlassian Marketplace you can test both, iOS and Android applications for free.
-* *Administration* As a company you pay the service the same way as you pay your JIRA’s subscription.
+* **Administration.** As a company you pay the service the same way as you pay your JIRA’s subscription.
-* *Support* The Zuki development team will adapt Zuki in order to get it working on your organization without extra costs.
+* **Support.** The Zuki development team will adapt Zuki in order to get it working on your organization without extra costs.

 Installation
 ============

-*Add-on installation*
+**Add-on installation**

 1. Log into your JIRA instance as an admin.
 2. Click the admin dropdown and choose Atlassian Marketplace.